 Dropping down further still from the Silver Garden you arrive at the Lily Pond which enjoys the protection of the surrounding terrace walls to make it a real sun trap.
 Over one of these terrace walls are two roses in the form of ‘Max Graf’ and ‘Alberic Barbier’ which provide excellent summer colour.
 The planting in the borders here is kept very simple with Penstemons in variety, red valerian, and the beautiful pink blooms of autumn flowering Nerine bowdenii.
 The Lily Pond itself is home to many ornamental fish and several varieties of water lily.
 Behind the Lily Pond on the Castle wall is a selection of interesting shrubs most notably two large evergreen Magnolia "grandiflora" in the form of ‘Exbury’ and ‘Goliath’, which in mid-summer are a marvel to behold.

-Behind the low yew hedge are two small beds which have been re-planted for the spring of 2017.
-Nepeta 'Walkers Low' edges the front of both beds, which are infilled behing with Rosemary's for scent and two varieties of Agapanthus for continual flower through July and August.
+Behind the low yew hedge are two small beds which were re-planted for the spring of 2017.
+Nepeta 'Walkers Low' edges the front of both beds, which are infilled behind with Rosemary's for scent and two varieties of Agapanthus for continual flowering through July and August.
 Alliums provide a similar form in late spring alongside the hanging blooms of the four heavily scented standard Wisterias, which give these beds such presence.
 In one corner stands an old Camellia 'Mary Christian' which flowers from January through to April, and is a highly recommended plant.